Conor McGregor Finally Responds To Floyd Mayweather’s Fight Challenge

 Several news outlets began reporting at the beginning of the week that the T-Mobile Arena in Las Vegas was put on hold for a match in June between Floyd and Conor, though neither confirmed the details.

 While the world waited to hear of a set date or if Conor McGregor would even accept the fight, others speculated that June would be too early for the Irishman.
-Apparently, McGregor and his girlfriend Dee Devlin are expecting their first child in May.
+Apparently McGregor and his girlfriend Dee Devlin are expecting their first child in May.
 Those who are familiar with Conor McGregor’s fight camp routine know that he likes to bring the camp to the city he is fighting in well in advance to adapt to the environment.
-Some analysts felt like September would be a more realistic goal for the Mayweather/McGregor matchup.
+Some analysts felt like September would be a more realistic goal for the Mayweather/McGregor match up.

 All of that being said, however, though Conor seemingly confirmed that he would eventually fight Floyd Mayweather with his rambling rant this evening, until the contracts are signed and a date is confirmed, it’s hard to know if McGregor is just blowing a bunch of hot air.

-[Featured Image by Steve Marcus/Getty Images]
+[Featured image by Steve Marcus/Getty Images.]